dtemir/fellowship-prediction/README.md

 3. Improve the BentoML Interface to provide our users with a more accurate score.
 4. Create the BentoML prediction service with `python bento_packer.py` and commit the saved class from `bentoml get IrisClassifier:latest --print-location --quiet`.

+To work on the Back-End:
+1. Consult [_scr/server_](https://github.com/dtemir/fellowship-prediction/tree/main/src/server/api) and its README.
+2. Make contributions.

 _Alternatively:_ Reach out to one of the [Project Contributors](https://github.com/dtemir/fellowship-prediction/graphs/contributors) for questions.

 ## Demo